 This kit is intended for intermediate and advanced players, as it has many more features that lower end e drum kits do not have.

-You’re going to notice a significant improvement
+You’re going to notice a significant improvement in the sound overall.

 With the Roland TD-17KVX, you get dual-zone mesh drum pads, V-cymbals, the TD-17 drum module, a kick pad, and a custom hardware stand explicitly made for compact V-drums.

-Build quality of the Roland TD-17KVX
+Build Quality of the Roland TD-17KVX

 The TD-17KV-S features dual-zone drum pads!
 At more than double the price of the Alesis Forge, the Roland e-drum kit immediately decimates the performance and build quality of the previous two kits.